ropensci/roweb3/content/blog/2022-09-23-ropensci-news-digest-september-2022/index.md

-One use case of our packages and resources has been reported since we sent the last newsletter.
+Two use cases of our packages and resources have been reported since we sent the last newsletter.

 * [Using taxize and highcharter in R to extract and visualize taxonomic data](https://discuss.ropensci.org/t/using-taxize-and-highcharter-in-r-to-extract-and-visualize-taxonomic-data/3096).
 Reported by Stepminer.

+* [Using handlr to convert bibtex citation to cff](https://discuss.ropensci.org/t/using-handlr-to-convert-bibtex-citation-to-cff/3107).
+Reported by Athanasia Monika Mowinckel.

 Explore [other use cases](/usecases) and [report your own](https://discuss.ropensci.org/c/usecases/10)!